 Free isn't just a starter plan.
 For many POD sellers, it's the correct long-term choice.

 You're testing a new brand or niche.
-Until your designs prove they sell, paying a subscription for a 20% discount on zero orders is just paying.
+Until your designs prove they sell, paying a subscription for a discount on zero orders is just paying.
 Free lets you publish, list, and run paid traffic without recurring cost.
+See our guide on how to start a print-on-demand t-shirt business for the full launch sequence.

 Your volume is below the break-even.
-If you're selling 5–10 t-shirts/month, Free costs less than Premium.
+If you're not yet hitting the order count where the Premium discount exceeds the subscription fee, Free costs less.
 Don't upgrade until the math says you should.

 You sell low-base-cost products.
-Mug-only and accessory-heavy stores have slow Premium payback.
+Mug-only and accessory-heavy stores have slower Premium payback.
 Free stays cheaper for longer.

 You run a single store.
 The five-store limit doesn't bite if you only have one.
 There's no operational ceiling forcing you to Premium.